What kind of debt problems are you facing?

 If you find that you simply can't afford to repay your debts in any kind of timeframe, bankruptcy could be the answer.

-- You'll have a date you'll be free of your debts - typically after a year
+- You'll have a date you'll be free of your debts - typically after a year - but you will probably have to use many of your assets, including your home, to repay your lenders

-- You'll be protected from your lenders
+- You'll be protected from your lenders, but your name will appear on the Individual Insolvency Register

 If you live in Scotland, and you need to go bankrupt but your lenders have yet to take action, the LILA (Low Income, Low Assets) route into bankruptcy could be your best approach.